be_ixf;ym_202410 d_30; ct_300

 Private Credit in the Modern Portfolio

-Public debt products are well known and widely used in investment portfolios.
+Public debt products tend to be more well known and widely used in investment portfolios.
 However, their less liquid private counterparts have emerged as a complementary source of income and diversification.

 The Modern Portfolio

-The construction of diversified investment portfolios has evolved continually over time but there are a few defining characteristics that have remained constant.
-At the core of every portfolio, positioned alongside equity investments and cash, has been an allocation to investment grade, municipal, and sovereign debt.
-The rationale behind this has not changed: debt investments have always played a vital role in providing a steady hand and generating income in periods of high volatility and uncertainty in equity markets.
-In a post-crisis marketplace characterized by central banks maintaining interest rates at historic lows, portfolio managers have been forced to look elsewhere to accomplish these goals.
+The construction of diversified investment portfolios has evolved over time but there are a few defining characteristics that have remained constant.
+Generally, at the core of every portfolio, positioned alongside equity investments and cash, has been an allocation to investment grade corporate, municipal, and sovereign debt.
+Historically debt investments have played a vital role in providing income in periods of high volatility and uncertainty in equity markets.

 While individual investors have struggled to find meaningful yield via the traditional suite of debt products, institutional investors have leveraged their larger pools of capital to explore complementary yield strategies.
 One such source of complementary yield which has risen to prominence in recent years is private credit.